paralax/command-injection-attacker/README.md

 Also, it's good to always run a health check of the Collaborator service before actually using it.

 ### time
 This is a well known feedback channel for detecting so called 'blind' variant of injection vulnerabilities.
 It's faster and it does not require external service like DNS.
 Also, the payloads are shorter.
-It shouold still be considered less reliable as it will NOT detect asynchronous vulnerabilities, whereas the payload is stored first and then executed by a different process or even system.
+It should still be considered less reliable as it will NOT detect asynchronous vulnerabilities, whereas the payload is stored first and then executed by a different process or even system.
 Upon successful execution, payloads utilizing this feedback channel (e.g. `sleep 25`) cause a significant delay in the response.

 ## Payload marking